rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 The thick yellow outline, the Envelope, contains materials (called Glycoproteins, they're a special kind of protein) from the Virus as well as the Host (if the Virus has come in contact with a host).

-These materials give the virus the ability to evade the immune system of the host.
+These materials give the Virus the ability to evade the immune system of the host.
 The immune system works on memory.
 It can fend off pathogens (disease causing microorganisms) it has seen before.

 By having materials from the immune system of the host, the virus is able to dodge any punches the immune system of the host might throw.